xJeris/BC-School_District_Analysis/README.md

 <img src="https://github.com/xJeris/School_District_Analysis/blob/main/images/school_size.png" />

 ### School performance based on the type of school<br/>
 In general District schools have a much larger number of students than charter schools.
-Only 1 charter school had more than 2000 students.
+Only 1 charter school has more than 2000 students.
 <img src="https://github.com/xJeris/School_District_Analysis/blob/main/images/school_type.png" />